jorge-uk/nestjs-prisma-tutorial/README.md

 ### 2. Create the `Prisma` module and controller

-After updating your schema, you will need to generate the `Prisma` module and controller by running:
+After updating your schema, you will need to generate the `Prisma` module and controller.

+Run the following command in your console:
 ```
 nest g module prisma && nest g service prisma
 ```